virtualidentityag/vi-frontend-hub/src/basic-components.md

 <img src="./assets/turtle_badge.svg" width="30%" height="auto" alt="tremendous_turtle">

-## Preparation

 You have learned a lot of basics in our daily developer life so far.
 You should feel comfortable with JS, CSS and HTML and have some experience with NPM, Node and Gulp.
+Now it is time for you to get to know Biotope!

+---

+## Preparation

 You have heard about Biotope.
 Biotope is a Component Ecosystem we develop in the open here at VI.
 After this Level you should feel comfortable writing simple components inside Biotope.
 Don't fear to ask, propose and make changes.

+---

+## Biotope Element

 ### Hints and Guidelines